cnsuhao/engine1/docs/Markdown/Interface.md

 @anchor ConditionsInterface
 When a patient definition is provided, the engine will go through an initialization algorithm that will take several minutes as to tune the engine to model the specific state requested of the patient.
-This initalization method is also the only way to specify any conditions (chronic/disease states).
+This initialization method is also the only way to specify any conditions (chronic/disease states).

 #### Patient Conditions
 @secreflist